-The haze in hazy is caused by a phenomenon known as protein-polyphenol complexation.
+The haze in hazy beer is caused by a phenomenon known as protein-polyphenol complexation.
 When proteins and polyphenols in beer come into contact, they have a tendency to bind together, forming what is called a “colloidal haze.”
-This haze is not -soluble and appears opaque, giving hazy beer its distinct cloudy appearance.
+This haze is not water-soluble and appears opaque, giving hazy beer its distinct cloudy appearance.

 To understand this process, we need to delve a bit into the components of beer.
 Proteins are naturally occurring molecules found in beer, which contribute to its body and mouthfeel.
-Polyphenols, on the other hand, are compounds derived from the grains and used in .
+Polyphenols, on the other hand, are compounds derived from the grains and hops used in brewing.
 They can provide a wide range of flavors and contribute to the beer's aroma and color.

 When proteins and polyphenols interact, they form complexes through a process called coagulation.
 This occurs when the positively charged amino acids in proteins attract the negatively charged polyphenols.
 The resulting complexes are insoluble in water, leading to the formation of the haze.